danbev/learning-v8/README.md

 ### Compiler
 So V8 compiles all JavaScript to native code and has two compilers.
-The first one is quick and produces none optimized code and is called the full compiler (full-codegen) in the source tree.
+The first one is quick and produces non optimized code and is called the full compiler (full-codegen) in the source tree.
 The second is a slower compiler but can produce optimized native code and there are two version of this, the older one named Crankshaft and the new Turbofan.

-The first time V8 sees a function it will parse it into an AST but not to any further processing of that tree until that function is used.
+The first time V8 sees a function it will parse it into an AST but not do any further processing of that tree until that function is used.
 Processing will be running the full-codegen compiler.

 #### full-codegen